Schull-io/Cloud-Practioner/WEEK 1/LAB 3/readme.md

 ![ass1_1](/images/ass1_1.png)

-Perform the following task as described on the attached imagee
+Perform the following task as described on the attached image

 ![ass1_2](/images/ass1_2.png)